OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution to create an expanding card effect, similar to what you might see on a product showcase page or a news article feed.
-This effect uses only CSS, no JavaScript required!
-We'll use standard CSS3, though the principles could be adapted to frameworks like Tailwind CSS.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically when hovered, revealing hidden content.
+This uses only CSS3, avoiding JavaScript for a lightweight and performant solution.

 **Description of the Styling:**

-The core idea is to leverage CSS transitions and the `:hover` pseudo-class to create the expanding animation.
-The card starts in a compact state.
-On hover, we enlarge it using CSS transitions, making the expansion visually smooth.
-We'll also add some subtle styling for visual appeal.
+This effect relies on CSS transitions and the `max-height` property.
+The card starts with a small `max-height`, hiding its content.
+On hover, the `max-height` is changed to `none`, allowing the content to expand naturally.
+Smooth transitions ensure a visually appealing animation.
+We'll also add some basic styling for visual appeal.

 **Full Code:**